puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 }
 ```

-These systems allow the games team to be able to influence a lot of different Puzzmo systems without the loss of staging environments, code-review and history.
+These admin tools and systems allow the games team to be able to influence Puzzmo systems without incurring the cost of losing of staging environments, code-review and history - and with the benefit of not touching the API codebase.
 With luck, this leaves the games team in a place to be able to experiment with many more ideas.

 ### Expressions